View on GitHub

 module load miniconda/latest snakePipes/2.5.4

 The snakePipes workflows call SLURM jobs by default, so you do not need to run snakePipes workflows as slurm jobs.
 You can specify max CPUs with an option -j.
-Remember to not exceed the maximum allowed number of CPUs on dangpu during the work hours.
-You can read more on how to use dangpu server here
+Remember to not exceed the maximum allowed number of CPUs on DANHEAD during the work hours.
+You can read more on how to use DANHEAD HPC here.

 AVAILABLE REFERENCE GENOMES